iOSObjects/Gauges/README.md

 ![Image of fuel gauge](/assets/FuelGauge180.png)
 The FuelGauge is an automotive style fuel gauge.
-It is packaged as an iOS framework that you can include in your own projects as source code, or simply add it as a separate package.
+It is packaged as an iOS 8 framework that you can include in your own iOS 8 projects as source code.
-It implements spring animations.
+Alternatively, you can simply copy the source code and assets to your project.
+When animationDuration is set to non-zero, the needle movement will be spring animated.

 ### Properties

 * fuelLevel: Float (0.0 to 1.0)
+* animationDuration: Float specifies time used to animate needle movements.
+0.0 results in no animation.
+1.0 is a good value.
+* animationDamping: Float is the spring damping for the animation.
+Small values result in lots of bounce.
+1.0 results in no bounce.

 ## Speedometer